rubocop-lts/rubocop-ruby3_2/README.md

 And optionally, if you are using building a RubyGem:

 - rubocop-packaging

+And optionally, if you are using building a Rails app:

+- standard-rails (incl. rubocop-rails)
+- betterlint

 Awareness of `rubocop`'s lack of [SemVer][semver] adherence isn't evenly dispersed in the Ruby community.